 Jamaica

 Known for its tranquil beaches and coves, lush landscapes, gushing waterfalls, and reggae soundtrack, Jamaica is a dream holiday destination for many.
-Plus, with flights to Kingston and Montego Bay starting from £300 return, it’s one of the best Caribbean islands to visit if you’re on a budget.
+Plus, it’s one of the best Caribbean islands to visit if you’re on a budget.

 The other main gateway to the island is the colourful capital, Kingston, which offers a more authentic experience of Jamaican life.
-Guesthouses can cost less than £20 per night – and you can hike or camp in the Blue Mountains, go for a picnic in the oasis of Emancipation Park, and visit the Institute of Jamaica to learn about the country’s history.
+Guesthouses can cost as little as £40 per night – and you can hike or camp in the Blue Mountains, go for a picnic in the oasis of Emancipation Park, and visit the Institute of Jamaica to learn about the country’s history.

-Kingston is also worth visiting for the laid-back Rastafarian culture and Bob Marley Museum – which isn’t cheap at £20 a ticket, but is well worth the money!
+Kingston is also worth visiting for the laid-back Rastafarian culture and Bob Marley Museum, which isn’t cheap at £22 a ticket, but is well worth the money!

-When it comes to food, Jamaica’s thriving street food scene will keep you well fed on a budget.
-You can enjoy combinations of tasty Jamaican favourites, such as rice and peas, curry goat, and jerk pork, chicken, and fish – all for less than £10.
-Public transport is incredibly cheap too, with a single bus trip costing less than £1.
+Jamaica’s thriving street food scene will keep you well-fed on a budget.
+You can enjoy combinations of tasty Jamaican favourites, such as rice and peas, curry goat, and jerk pork, chicken, and fish – often less than £10.
+Public transport is incredibly cheap, too, with a single bus trip costing less than £1 in most regions.

 Curacao

-The delightful Dutch-owned island of Curaçao is one of the Caribbean’s hidden gems, with lush coasts, colourful cities, incredible hiking, and lots of wildlife.
-Flights cost around £460 return, and you can get the cheapest accommodation between May and November.
+The delightful Dutch-owned island of Curaçao is one of the Caribbean’s hidden gems, with lush beaches, colourful cities, incredible hiking, and lots of wildlife.
+Typically, you’ll find the cheapest accommodation between May and November.

-If you love swimming and snorkelling, Curaçao has plenty of breathtaking beaches that slope down to azure seas, with good facilities and some tropical beach clubs.
-A couple of the best beaches are Grote Knip and Daaibooi.
+If you love swimming and snorkelling, Curaçao has plenty of breathtaking sands that slope down to azure seas, with good facilities and tropical beach clubs.
+A couple of the best are Grote Knip and Daaibooi.

 When you’ve had your fill of lounging under the palm trees, why not soak up some history and culture in the colourful capital, Willemstad?
-Its cobbled streets are lined with pretty pastel-coloured houses from Dutch colonial times – and visitors can take a free walking tour.
+Its cobbled streets are lined with pretty pastel-coloured houses from Dutch colonial times.

-While eating in a restaurant can be more costly, you can sample local dishes such as pumpkin pancakes and fried plantains in the markets for around £1 each.
+While eating in a restaurant can be more costly, you can sample local dishes such as pumpkin pancakes and fried plantains in the markets for under £5.

 Curaçao offers some great wildlife experiences, from flamingo spotting in the Sint Willibrordus region to swimming with turtles at Playa Grandi.
-You can also tour an aloe farm on the eastern side of the island – Curaçao produces some of the best quality aloe in the world.
+You can also tour an aloe farm on the eastern side of the island – Curaçao produces some of the world’s best quality aloe.

 Alternatively, you can take a trip to see the wonderful wild orchids at Christoffel National Park, where you can hike up the mountain for magnificent views.
 From here, you can also visit the adjoining Shete Boka National Park to explore craggy coastal grottos and mysterious sea caves.